 Divorce mediation.This is a non-adversarial, non-binding process where a third party assists in helping a divorcing couple reach resolution.
 Mediation works best when the assets of the marital estate are relatively simple (i.e., a house and pension) and you and your spouse are able to communicate and work together.
 Often, each spouse hires their own attorney to consult and review any proposed agreement.

 Collaborative divorce.This is a relatively new process where both parties sign an agreement with attorneys specializing in the collaborative process which commits them to reaching a settlement.
 As part of the collaborative team, the parties may use experts or specialists to help them reach a mutual agreement.
 If a settlement is not reached then the lawyers who are assisting with the collaborative process withdraw from the subsequent litigation, and the parties select new counsel to represent them.

-If the parties are successful in using the aforementioned tools to reach resolution, the terms of this agreement should be memorialized in a written settlement agreement which is a binding contract by which each party must abide.
-It is important that the parties negotiate this agreement thoroughly and seriously because once it is done, for the most part, it cannot be reopened.
+If you are successful in using these tools to reach divorce settlement, the terms of this agreement should be documented in a written agreement which is a binding contract that each person must abide.
+It is important that you negotiate this agreement thoroughly and seriously because once it is done, for the most part, it cannot be reopened.